theh0riz0n/theh0riz0n/README.md

 - 👋 Hi, I’m @theh0riz0n or Tomasz Okurowski
 - 👀 I’m interested in linux and software
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on making android apps in kotlin
 - 📫 How to reach me on discord bz0n#0471

 <!---